biodash/biodash.github.io/content/codeclub/S02E01_r-intro-part1/index.md

 #### Session structure

-Each session consists of an instructional part where you can either listen or code along, some exercises in breakout rooms with 3-4 people, and exercise recaps with the entire group.
+Each session consists of an instructional part where you can code along or listen, some exercises in breakout rooms with 3-4 people, and exercise recaps with the entire group.

 #### Zoom guidelines